Saturday, 14 September 2013

 We cut a path to the front door, and the key was so stiff in the lock that I could never have opened the door on my own.
 But after a minute or two of struggle, Yuriy had his usual success.
 The electric light did not switch on, and I assumed that, as on many previous occasions when I had returned from journeys, the electricity had been cut off for shortage of funds in my Portuguese account.

 But I was in my house now and knew the way to my bed in the darkness and had no immediate need to look at the post.
-I thanked Yuriy and told him to go, dropped my bags, and with a sob of mixed pain and joy staggered towards the bed and stretched myself out on the mattress.
+I thanked Yuriy and told him to go, dropped my bags, and with a sob of mixed pain and joy staggered towards the bed and threw myself on the mattress.

 About a week later, Yuriy appeared again to find out how I was, and I was delighted to see him, and got him to help me with fetching shopping and cutting down shrubbery.
 But basically I was now alone in my house.
 And this did not entirely displease me.
 For I had done so many journeys.
 Most recently there had been the four grand tours, and the two succeeding trips, which were more voyages of self-discovery.
 These paralleled the six extensive surveys of the five continents I had made in the years before my imprisonment.
 And in the long years I used to visit my mother's villa when she was alive, there had been the five trips to Morocco and the sad one to New York.